jay-timtim/skills-test-with-actions/resume.md

 <!--
   Note here: Learners -- yup, you found the error!
-  Course maintainers -- leave the italics with * instead of _ for the error case.
+  Course maintainers -- leave the italics with _ instead of * for the error case.
 -->

 ### Supportocat

-Provide _world class support_ to customers on the GitHub platform
+Provide _world class support_ to customers on the GitHub platform.

 ## Skills